Edited by George5 Of course, I had to mess with it. Therefore all mistakes my fault.

 We formed our own little study group, which by the end of the semester, expanded to 7 students, Cathy, me, 1 other guy and 4 other girls.
 As the class was only required reading, a couple of papers, the lectures, and the exam, the study group sort of went far afield, when we exhausted the subject matter we were dealing with at the time, we got into discussions on religious philosophy, and dogma.
 As a group, we did very well in class.

 I found myself attracted to Cathy.
 Toward the end of the semester, I asked her for a date and she accepted.
 I took her to a local amateur theatre group’s play.
 We had a great time and dated occasionally for the rest of the year.
 When summer break came Cathy went back to her home and I took some summer classes.
 That year one of the classes was on equity management and investing.
 I found my major.

 As we had not mentioned exclusivity before, we had not kept in touch during the summer.
 When the fall semester came, I did not have Cathy in any of my classes and had not seen her on the campus.

 I finally decided to call her.
 I called the cell number she had used the previous year.
 I got a message that that number was no longer valid.
-I called her parents house and they told me she had gotten married to her long time boyfriend and was not coming back to school.
+I called her mother’s house and they told me she had gotten married to her long-time boyfriend and was not coming back to school.

 I was surprised, but not devastated, surprised because when we were dating she never mentioned a long time boyfriend.